stylelint/awesome-stylelint/README.md

 - [stylelint-find-new-rules](https://github.com/Donov4n/stylelint-find-new-rules) - Find stylelint rules that are not configured in your stylelint config.
 - [stylelint-tape](https://www.npmjs.com/package/stylelint-tape) - A stylelint rule tester using tape.
+- [nx-stylelint](https://github.com/Phillip9587/nx-stylelint) - Plugin to use stylelint in an [Nx](https://github.com/nrwl/nx) workspace.

 ## Tutorials